 The color and bustle of the marketplace is sometimes accentuated by vendors who call out their prices to passersby.

-On Thursday nights the shuk is filled with people in their 20’s and 30’s enjoying the lively night life while on Fridays it’s packed with with shoppers stocking up for Shabbat.
+On Thursday nights the shuk is filled with people in their 20’s and 30’s enjoying the lively night life.
+In fact, it is one of my personal favorite places to go out with friends on a Thursday night.

 See the Machane Yehudah Market website for more ideas of what to do.